Michelle Mone: Business career

-Mone obtained a marketing job with the Labatt brewing company and, within two years, had risen to become its head of marketing in Scotland.
+Mone obtained a marketing job with the Labatt brewing company when she was 19 and, within two years, had risen to become its head of marketing in Scotland.
 She has since said that she invented qualifications to help get the job there.
 She was then made redundant by the company, prompting her, at the age of 23, to set up her own business using the redundancy compensation she received from Labatt.

 MJM International

 In November 1996, Mone founded MJM International with her then-husband Michael.
 In August 1999, Mone launched the Ultimo lingerie brand at Selfridges department store in London.
 Mone came up with the idea for the Ultimo bra, the brand's first product, when she was wearing an uncomfortable cleavage-enhancing bra one day and believed she could create a more comfortable cleavage-enhancing bra.
 Mone had read about a new silicone product while on holiday in Florida and approached the company to obtain its European licence to produce bras.
 Mone has claimed that an Ultimo bra was worn by Julia Roberts in the Hollywood film Erin Brockovich, but this was denied by the film's creators.
 Ultimo went on to include other products, such as backless dresses and shapewear, which led to MJM International's growth.

+Mone portrayed herself as rich and successful but the accounts of MJM International show that between 2007 and 2009 she exaggerated about the turnover and number of staff employed by the business.
+The Independent estimated she would have earned £250k before tax in 2008, but she also borrowed £600k from the business.
+By 2011 the company had a turnover of £8.4m but was not profitable.

 Mone left MJM International briefly in 2013 following the breakdown of her relationship with her then husband.
 The business assets were transferred to its parent firm, Ultimo Brands International Ltd, in a partnership with MAS Holdings.
 MJM International was then dissolved.
 In November 2014, Mone sold 80% of her stake in Ultimo Brands International to MAS Holdings.
 In 2014, a former operations director for MJM won a claim for unfair dismissal from her company after discovering that Mone had authorised electronic bugging of his office.

 Mone threatened to sue her critics when it was revealed her company MJM International had paid a substantial sum of money into a controversial tax avoidance scheme, criticised by Chancellor George Osborne as "morally repugnant".
 Following a test case brought by HMRC against Rangers Football Club, the scheme utilising an employee benefit trust (the type of tax avoidance scheme used by MJM International) was exposed as ineffective in November 2015.
 Mone said she had "not done anything wrong" in relation to tax avoidance and that her ex-husband had "dealt with all the finance".
 In August 2015, Mone resigned her directorships of both MJM and Ultimo, saying she had sold 80% of the latter.